jagdishponnada/GDP-Analysis/README.md

 and various agricultural reforms and have designed various policies in education, skill development, water management, healthcare, etc.

-NITI Aayog was established to replace the Planning Commission of India, which used to follow a top-down model for policy making, i.e., it typically designed policies at the central level (such as the 5-year plans).
-On the other hand, NITI Aayog designs policies specific to the different states or segments of the economy.

-Finance Minister, Arun Jaitley, made the following observation on the necessity of creating NITI Aayog, "The 65-year-old Planning Commission had become a redundant organisation.
-It was relevant in a command economy structure, but not any longer.
-India is a diversified country and its states are in various phases of economic development along with their own strengths and weaknesses.
-In this context, a ‘one size fits all’ approach to economic planning is obsolete...".

 ## Project Brief: